 Someone mentioned something regarding the pitch clock.
 It may reduce wear and tear on catchers knees.
 Flip side maybe more pitchers with elbow issues.
 I actually like the idea.

-Junior Mint 12 months ago
+Junior Mint over 1 year ago

 The last MLB game I saw, and had also attended, was soooo boringly long until after the seventh inning stretch.
 That’s when both teams seemed to figure out that they were there to “play ball.”
 I told my companions then that all MLB games should be shortened to those three innings.
 (Side note—after the 1985 strike I pretty much washed my hands of pro baseball.)